 Love this!
 Landing a consistent style of collaboration and actively promoting inclusion are areas companies need to explore for a positive experience for remote workers.
 These are key challenges for “hybrid” companies (HQ-based office workers, periodic wfh, and compete remote).— Julie Carey (@jcarey2424) January 7, 2020

 Raise your hand if you have responsibilities and obligations outside of your day-to-day job?
 I'm sure most (if not all) of us have our hands up.
 Depending on your organization's remote work policy, you might be able to schedule your day to accommodate aspects of your life outside of work.

 Need to run to a doctor's appointment in the morning?
 Go for it!
 Have to hop offline for an hour to pick up your child from school?
 No problem!
 Remote work gives you the flexibility to manage all aspects of your life, whether they're directly related to your work or not.

 My parents are in their 80's.
 I can travel to their home, spend time with them (and clean out the refrigerator) while working.
 The only con is they don't believe I'm working 😂— Kitt Miller (@netbaby1997) January 9, 2020

 If you have a remote team, there are certainly pros and cons of employees working from home.
-For one, company culture needs to be much more intentional.
+For one, company culture needs to be more intentional.
 The ways remote teams get to know one another and collaborate are different than they'd be if everyone worked together in the same office.
 Luckily, there are remote culture tools and resources that can be used when team members aren't able to get together in-person.
 Remote leaders and managers need to remember that transparency is key for employees to have the information they need to work independently and feel engaged with their work.

 We love our remote workers!